New $167.5 Million Visa and Mastercard ATM Fees Settlement: Who Qualifies and When to File a Claim (2026)

 How Much Will Each Class Action Claimant Be Paid?

-Because this appears to be a pro rata claims process, your payout will depend on how many people file valid claims, how many qualifying transactions are approved, and how much is left after court approved fees and costs.
+That is unknown right now.
+Because this is a pro rata claims process, your payout will depend on how many people file valid claims, how many qualifying transactions are approved, and how much is left after court-approved fees and costs.

 How Do I Find Class Action Settlements?